clowrey/isoSPI-M3Y-BMS/README.md

 This project provides a comprehensive interface for the Tesla Model 3 Battery Management System (BMS), featuring RP2350A microcontroller with advanced monitoring, CAN bus integration, and ESPHome touchscreen display.

-**Batman BMS code** originally created by Damien and Tom: https://github.com/damienmaguire/Tesla-M3-Bms-Software
+**Batman BMS code** originally created by Damien and Tom: https://github.com/damienmaguire/Tesla-M3-Bms-Software **Pico PIO Code for isoSPI** plus all the isoSPI logic created by jonny5532

 ## Project Overview